-Two public hearings for CDBG PY 2023 are scheduled for April and May of 2025.

-The first public hearing will be held April 22, 2025 and will afford citizens the opportunity to comment on the 2025 Action Plan and provide their views on the community development needs of the City of Salisbury.
-Public comments received at the meeting will be noted in the final version of this plan.
-Written comments will be accepted through May 5, 2025 at 4:30 p.m.

-The second public hearing is scheduled on May 8, 2025 and is to provide citizens with a status report on the CDBG projects that are currently underway and those that were completed over the last year.
-Public comments received will be noted in the final version of this plan.
+Two public hearings were conducted during PY 2024 as integral to the PY 2025 action plan process.
+The first hearing was held on April 22, 2025 and afforded citizens the opportunity to comment on the PY 2025 action plan and provide their views on the community development needs of the City of Salisbury.
+No comments were received at the meetings and citizens were reminded that written comments would be accepted through May 5, 2025 for inclusion in this plan.
+The second public hearing was held on May 8, 2025 to provide citizens with a status report on the CDBG projects that are currently underway and those that were completed over the past program year.
+No public comments were received at the meeting and no written comments were received by the May 5, 2025 deadline.